SEPTEMBER 23-25, 2018

 Sciarrotta will be discussing member feedback on a new exciting product label technology that can help the HVAC Distributor and Dealer community to reduce costs and complexity.
 This new technology also has provisions for improving end customer support, consumer and technician product education, RMA, repair tracking, parts, BOM, logistics control and many other tasks.
 This session will give attendees a directly actionable and affordable opportunity.

-DC TOURS & ROUNDTABLES • GROUP SESSION
+DISTRIBUTOR TOURS & ROUNDTABLES • GROUP SESSION

-Attendees will split up and choose from one of four tours to a non-HVACR distributor facility and learn what best-in-class distributors in other industries are doing to optimize their operations.
+Attendees will split up and choose from one of three tours to a non-HVACR distributor facility and learn what best-in-class distributors in other industries are doing to optimize their operations.
 Find out how these facilities are tackling automation, implementing new technologies, adding value, gaining efficiency and promoting sustainability.
 Attendees will regroup in mixed roundtables the next morning to compare and contrast the unique strengths identified on their tours.
 Additionally, groups will be asked to brainstorm ideas and applications for our own industry.

 Sunday, September 23rd